echosa/echosa.github.io/_posts/2012-08-21-try-and-variable-initialization.md

 }
 ```

 Notice that I set the variable to null (in this case) prior to the try block, thus initializing (not just declaring) it so that the compiler knows it will always have a value.
-This really is one of those "God I feel so stupid right now" moments, but its just part of my adjustment from loosely-typed PHP to staticly-typed Java.
+This really is one of those "God I feel so stupid right now" moments, but its just part of my adjustment from loosely-typed PHP to statically-typed Java.
 There's certainly less room for mistakes, and I definitely like that.